-5 Tips for Post-Workout Recovery
+4 Steps for Post-Workout Muscle Recovery

 1. Drink Lots of Fluids and Hydrate

 Unfortunately, many gym-goers focus on drinking water before their routine and forget to do it afterward as well.
-Others have the bad habit of only drinking water when they feel thirsty, which is not recommended.
+Others have a bad habit of only drinking water when they feel thirsty, which is not recommended.

 If you are a fan of sports drinks enhanced with electrolytes or any other kind of post-exercise recovery drinks, popping open a Gatorade may help you as well.
-One study even found that chocolate milk is also a good post-workout recovery drink.
+Of note, a recent systematic review and meta-analysis found that chocolate milk (which contains protein, carbohydrates, fats, water, and electrolytes) may be a good post-workout recovery drink.

 2. Get a Good Night’s Sleep

 If your schedule allows for it, try to sneak in a few afternoon snoozes during the week as well.
-Waiting two hours after a workout and then taking a quick 20-minute power nap not only restores the muscles, but it also won’t inhibit your nocturnal slumber.
+Waiting two hours after a workout and then taking a quick 20-minute power nap restores the muscles, but it also won’t inhibit your nocturnal slumber.

-Related story: What Are the Benefits of Power Naps?
+- What Are the Benefits of Power Naps?